-When looking to maximise your revenue, should you take a streamlined marketing approach, focusing on selling to active buyers, giving you the highest probably of success?
+When looking to generate leads for your business, should you take a streamlined marketing approach, focusing on selling to targeted prospects, giving you the highest probability of success?

-Should your businesses cast a wide net targeting potential customers far and wide, whether they’re active buyers or not?
+Should your businesses cast a wide net targeting potential customers far and wide, whether they’re looking for your service or not?

-This is a question that’s still hotly debated
+This question is still debated among marketers today.

 Some businesses swear by inbound, some swear by outbound marketing.
 Some businesses believe the best strategy is a combination of the two.

-This is the ongoing debate, but which strategy is better for your business inbound or outbound marketing?
+The ongoing debate is which strategy is better for your business, inbound or outbound marketing?

 Inbound Marketing Defined